 As a company, Atlantic is focused on five main areas to help customers reduce the amount of packaging used: packaging effectiveness, sustainable materials, packaging efficiency, monitoring and standardization, and closed-loop systems.

 Atlantic’s Solution Center in Charlotte, North Carolina serves as a hub for designing and testing the most innovative sustainable packaging solutions.
-Every year, the Solution Center welcomes dozens of customers to innovate their packaging by using the state-of-the-art equipment.
+Every year, the Solution Center welcomes dozens of customers to innovate their packaging by using state-of-the-art equipment.

 The MUST Management System is Atlantic’s patented optimization program for stretch wrapping systems to prevent waste caused by improper stretch wrapping in U.S. food, beverage, and consumer products.